thecodingmachine/react-native-boilerplate/documentation/docs/1_Introduction/1_1_RNBoilerplate.md

     <img width="300" height="300" src={require('../assets/TOM.png').default} />
 </div>

-This project is a [React Native](https://facebook.github.io/react-native/) boilerplate that can be used to kickstart a mobile application.
+This project is a [React Native](https://facebook.github.io/react-native/) boilerplate that can be used to kick-start a mobile application.

 The boilerplate provides **an architecture optimized for building solid cross-platform mobile applications** through separation of concerns between the UI and business logic.
 We made this documented so that each piece of code that lands in your application can be understood and used.